Jagannath: Tantric deity

-Origins
+History

 Skanda Purana

-According to the Purushottama Kshetra Mahatmya (part of Vaiṣṇava Khaṇḍa, a later 12th century addition to the Skanda Purana) of the Skanda Purana, the deity Yama requested Vishnu to disappear from the region of Purushottama Kshetra, dissatisfied with the direct salvation of those who lived in the region.
+According to the Purushottama Kshetra Mahatmya of the Skanda Purana, the deity Yama requested Vishnu to disappear from the region of Purushottama Kshetra, dissatisfied with the direct salvation of those who lived in the region in Satya Yuga.
 Vishnu agreed to do so.
 Indradyumna, the king of Avanti, grew interested in venerating the deity Nilamadhava, made of sapphire.
 He is described to have sent the younger brother of his royal priest, or sometimes a minister, Vidyapati, to locate the site of the deity's image in the Nilagiri region.
 Regional folklore states that the priest was welcomed by Vishvavasu, the chieftain of the Savara people.
 During the duration of his stay in the chieftain's house, the latter's daughter, Lalita, fell in love with him.
 Upon the chieftain's request, Vidyapati married her.
 He noticed that the chieftain would leave the house every evening, and only return the following noon.
 At his urging, Lalita revealed to him that these were her father's visits to the shrine of Nilamadhava, whose location was held secret within the community.
 Vidyapati persuaded his wife to ask Vishvavasu to take him along to see the image of the deity.
 The chieftain agreed to take Vidyapati with him, but on the condition that he be blindfolded during the journey so that the shrine's location remained undisclosed.
 Lalita helped her husband devise a plan: Vidyapati brought a bag of mustard seeds with him, scattering them all along the path to the shrine present in a cave, bearing witness to the deep blue image of Nilamadhava.
 Returning to Avanti, he reported his discovery of the shrine to Indradyumna.
 After a few months, following the mustards seeds that had since germinated into plants, the king and his retinue travelled to the shrine, unable to locate the image.
 After praying to Vishnu for three days and nights, they heard the deity's voice thunder from the heavens, rebuking them for their scheme and informing them of his omnipresence.
 He announced that he would manifest as a dāru (wooden image) floating by the sea.
 He instructed them to construct a new temple upon a mountain that stood beside the seashore for his worship.